amazeeio/drupal-example-simple/TESTING.md

 # Should be able to rebuild and persist the database
 lando rebuild -y
 lando mysql drupal -e "show tables;" | grep users

-# Should be able to rebuild using PHP7.2
-sed -i "/^FROM/ s/7.4/7.2/" lagoon/*.dockerfile
-lando rebuild -y
-lando ssh -c "php -v" | grep "PHP 7.2"

-# Should have a running drupal 8 site served by nginx on port 8080
-lando drush cr
-lando ssh -s cli -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"
 ```

 Destroy tests